krones9000/KT24CheatSheet/PlannedChanges.md

 ~~9.
 Clean up structure for better printing.~~

+~~10.
+Fix ITD Guard "retaliate" wording for clarity.~~

 Above implemented as of Vers.1.13

-10. Fix ITD Guard "retaliate" wording for clarity.

 11. ...